borislit/yoshi-1/website/docs/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 ## `BILogger`
 Renders a `children` function with `biLogger` relevant for current environment.

-You can configure 2 different kind of BI logger according to user's roles: owner and visitor:
+You can configure 2 different kinds of BI logger according to user's roles: `owner` and `visitor`:

 - **Owner** will be available in `Settings` panel.
 - **Visitor** will be available in `Widget`, `controller` and `initAppForPage` in `viewer.app.ts`.